danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ## Nice-to-Have-but-not-Essential To-Do List

-- [ ] Enable dynamic pagination on individual articles (next article, previous article)
 - [ ] Add fade-in animations when scrolling down the homepage (Harder than expected)
 - [ ] Add copy buttons for each code block
 - [ ] Scroll to the top of the <article> element when clicking on a link (This seems much harder than expected!)
-- [ ] Make the search bar functional (...eventually)
+- [ ] Make the search bar functional
 - [ ] Organise `article.md` files into folders, ensuring they can still be read by `main.js`
 - [ ] Prevent incorrect article paths from displaying an empty page
 - [ ] Bracket animation on site title